NJ PBS

-NJ PBS (known as NJTV prior to 2021) is a public television network serving the U.S. state of New Jersey.
+NJ PBS (branded as NJTV prior to 2021) is a public television network serving the U.S. state of New Jersey.
 The network is owned by the New Jersey Public Broadcasting Authority (NJPBA), an agency of the New Jersey state government which owns the licenses for all but one of the PBS member stations licensed in the state.
-NJPBA outsources the network's operations to Public Media NJ, a wholly owned subsidiary of New York City–based The WNET Group (formerly known as the Educational Broadcasting Corporation and later as WNET.org), the parent company of Newark, New Jersey–licensed WNET (channel 13) and Garden City, New York–licensed WLIW (channel 21).
+NJPBA outsources the network's operations to Montclair State University in Montclair.
 In addition to PBS programming, NJ PBS airs shows distributed by American Public Television (APT); the network also produces and broadcasts its own programs, mostly related to issues in New Jersey.
-NJ PBS' operations are based in Englewood, New Jersey.
-Its anchor studio is located at Gateway Center in Newark.
-Master control and some internal operations are based at WNET's studios in the Worldwide Plaza complex in Midtown Manhattan.
+NJ PBS' operations, offices, and studios are based at the College of Communication and Media in Morehead Hall at Montclair.

 NJ PBS is the successor to New Jersey Network (NJN), the state-controlled public television and radio service.
 NJN ceased operations on June 30, 2011, and Public Media NJ took control of the former NJN television stations the following day.

-In September 2025, WNET elected not to renew their contract to operate NJ PBS past July 2026, leaving the network at risk of ceasing operation after that date should they not find a new partner.
+In September 2025, WNET, then-operator of NJ PBS, announced that it would not renew its contract to operate NJ PBS after July 2026, and the network was reported to be at risk of shutting down if there was no replacement to operate it when WNET's contract expired.
+NJ PBS closed its Newark broadcast studio in May 2026, with its last news broadcasts being done remotely through September 2026.
+On June 3, 2026, New Jersey state treasurer Aaron Binder announced that Montclair State University would take over NJ PBS's operations on July 1.